ThomasEmnetu/thomasemnetu-blog/content/posts/my-second-post.md

 “Reorg” is just corporate-speak for you’re replaceable.

 The only real defense is to stay sharp.
 Stay hungry.

+Become irreplaceable.
 Do the work others won’t.

 ## It’s a marathon, not a race.

 A game of endurance and obsession.
 Every decision compounds.

+If you’re not moving forward: you’re falling behind.

+It’s not about overworking or burnout.

+It’s about leaving no room for regret.

+Because the worst feeling isn’t rejection.

+It’s knowing deep down that you didn’t give it everything.

+That you left something on the table.

+That you could’ve gone harder, but didn’t.

+Some people can sleep at night without a plan.

+Some people graduate without an offer and somehow feel no urgency.

+But if that doesn’t sit right with you, if that terrifies you...

+## Maybe you’re wired for something bigger

-So take a hard look at yourself:
+So again, take a hard look at yourself:

-How bad do you want this?
+How bad do you truly want this?

+What are you willing to give up?

 What lengths are you willing to go to, in order to achieve your dreams?

-The truth is, no one owes you sh*t, not even your dream job.
+**The truth is, no one owes you sh*t, not even your dream job.**

 You have to earn it.

-And even then, complacency is a slow, silent killer.

-If you’re not moving forward: you’re falling behind.
+And even after that, you have to keep earning it.

+Complacency is a disease that will slowly rob you of everything you once worked for.

 In the words of Jay-Z: *"When others go to sleep, I start working"*

-So be obsessed with your craft.
-Rewire your brain.
+So rewire your brain.
+Be obsessed with progress.

-Progress is the new fun.
+Redefine fun as momentum toward your goals.

 Because nothing is truly impossible...